Rhetoric

 Undergraduate minor: rhetoric and persuasion

-The Department of Rhetoric offers undergraduate courses that fulfill the Rhetoric requirement of the different colleges at the university and courses that apply toward the areas of Diversity and Inclusion as well as Values and Culture; see GE CLAS Core in the catalog.
+The Department of Rhetoric offers undergraduate courses that fulfill the Rhetoric requirement of the different colleges at the university, as well as courses that apply toward the areas of Diversity and Inclusion and Values and Culture; see GE CLAS Core in the catalog.
 It also provides individual instruction in its Writing Center and offers other undergraduate courses, graduate seminars, and an undergraduate minor.

 Rhetoric for the GE CLAS Core